growthops-digital/ext-ramda/README.md

 Returns `true` if `a` is not nil (`null` or `undefined`) and is not that type's empty value — otherwise returns `false`.

-### `collapse(string)`
+### `collapse(string | [string])`

 Takes a string consisting of newlines, tabs, and/or multiple spaces, and returns a single collapsed string with only one space between each "word".
-This function also accepts arrays of such strings and will automatically join and format all entries, while ignoring any non-string entries.
+This function also accepts an array of strings and will automatically join and format all entries, while ignoring any non-string entries.

 **Example 1**
 ```js